telerik/winforms-docs/richtexteditor/features/custom-fonts.md

 In order to utilize this functionality, one needs to load the font carried with the application and then register it with the editor.

->note The Ribbon UI initializes prior to the associated **RadRichTextEditor** and one needs to load and register any in memory fonts before calling the InitializeComponent method of the form
+>tip The Ribbon UI initializes prior to the associated **RadRichTextEditor** and one needs to load and register any in memory fonts before calling the InitializeComponent method of the form

 #### Custom Fonts